 Life as a single mum, full-time student and working part-time.
-Hey guys, how are we all today?
-In today’s post, I want to talk about Life as a single mother, full-time student and working part-time.
-And off course How I handled it.
-So basically, how I stayed organised and completed my 2 years course at college.
+Hello everyone, how are we all today?
+In today’s post, I want to talk about life as a single mother, a full-time student, and working part-time.
+And, of course, How I handled it.
+So basically, I stayed organised and completed my two-year course at college.

-If you don’t know, I decided to go back to studies in 2017 when my daughter was 3 years old.
-Despite being a single mother with no support from anywhere, I had to look around at my lifestyle and I decided I want to do better for my daughter.
-I wanted her to be proud of me and show her that it doesn’t matter what situation you find yourself in, remember you are the one in the driver seat.
-Trust me, it was not easy at all, but it was worth it.
+If you don’t know, I decided to go back to studies in 2017 when my daughter was three years old.
+Despite being a single mother with no support from anywhere, I had to look around at my lifestyle, and I decided I wanted to do better for my daughter.
+I wanted her to be proud of me and show her that it doesn’t matter what situation you find yourself in.
+Remember, you are the one in the driver’s seat.
+Trust me, it was not easy, but it was worth it.

-Life As A Single Mum, Full-Time Student and Part-time Job
+Life As A Single Mum, Full-Time Student and Working Part-time

 To even apply for college, I had to change my mindset.
-I had a lot of doubt that I am going to be a good mother and how the situation was filled with so much negativity, I completely felt useless and worried that there was no way out.
+I had a lot of doubt that I would be a good mother, and the situation was filled with so much negativity, I ultimately felt useless and worried that there was no way out.
 However, I still decided to go and seek help.
 The rest is history.
-You must have a clear and focus mindset.
+It would help if you had a clear and focused mindset.
 Your either in until the end of your out.
-More important you must be a little open to other options too just in case your plans did not work.
+More important, you must be a little open to other options, too, just in case your plans don’t work.

-I already knew what I wanted and I had a very determined mindset and was ready to do whatever it takes.
-I took some time to plan out how things were going to go, made up Plan A, B, C, D, E etc. When I was student, I had a diary and was constantly looking at it and making changes as things changes as well.
-For example, in a week I had 3 days at college, an assessment to prepare for, a doctor appointment, a ballet class for Sasha, a meeting with my officer and working part-time at the weekends.
-It was a lot of work, but I stayed focus with a clear mindset and because of that, I was able to set some priorities.
+I already knew what I wanted, and I had a very determined mindset and was ready to do whatever it took.
+I took some time to plan out how things were going to go and made up plans A, B, C, D, E etc. When I was a student, I had a diary and was constantly looking at it and making changes as things changed as well.
+For example, in a week I had 3 days at college, an assessment to prepare for, a doctor’s appointment, a ballet class for Sasha, a meeting with my officer and working part-time at the weekends.
+It was a lot of work, but I stayed focused with a clear mindset and because of that, I was able to set some priorities.

 Although I had many things happening in a week, my daughter was my number one priority.
-I don’t care if I had class today, if my daughter was sick and there was no one to look after her, I’d stay at home, just like every other parent would.
+I didn’t care if I had class today, if my daughter was sick and there was no one to look after her, I’d stay at home, just like every other parent would.
 I also made school and work a priority too.
-In that case, I made certain decisions that will affect my ability from staying focus on what I was doing.
+In that case, I made certain decisions that would affect my ability to stay focused on what I was doing.

-Not going to lie, there were sometimes that I felt less motivated.
-Especially when I was struggling with understanding course work and having low finance.
-However, I self-motivate myself by reminding myself of why I am doing this, and I watched motivational videos on YouTube.
-I even had to stay up late at night to do some studying, while my daughter was sleeping.
-Check out Top 5 Tips To Motivate Yourself.
+Not going to lie, there were sometimes when I felt less motivated.
+Especially when I was struggling with understanding course work and having low finance, however, I self-motivated myself by reminding myself of why I was doing this, and I watched motivational videos on YouTube.
+I even had to stay up late at night to study while my daughter was sleeping.

 Commitment and Dedication